igarcia11235/HuntTheWumpus/README.md

   For Example:
   ```
   Enter the room locations (1..20) for player, wumpus, pit1, pit2, bats1, bats2, and arrow:
-  Enter the new room number for player: ...ENTER ROOM NUMBER HERE THEN PRESS ENTER...
+  Enter the new room number for player: ...ENTER ROOM NUMBER HERE THEN PRESS ENTER TO CHANGE THE NEXT ELEMENT...
   ```
 - C - Cheat: Enter 'C' to display the current positions of game elements.
 - D - Directions: Enter 'D' to display the instructions and game controls.